Le lien vers cette page a été envoyé avec succès aux destinataires.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-If you are a member of a mandatory social security scheme in a country of EEA (other than France) or Switzerland, the levy shall be 7.5%.
+If you are a member of a compulsory social security scheme in a country of the EEA (other than France) or Switzerland, the levy is 7.5%.

 Other